UndiedPerson/React-Value-Config-Interface/README.md

-# Servo Configurator
+# Configurator

-A web application for configuring servo settings.
+A web application for configuring settings.
 Built with React and TypeScript on the frontend and Node.js with Express on the backend.

 ## Project Structure